Afropomus

-Afropomus balanoidea is a species of freshwater snail, an aquatic gastropod mollusk in the family Ampullariidae, the apple snails and their allies.

-Afropomus balanoideus is the only species in the genus Afropomus.
+Afropomus balanoideus is a species of freshwater snail, an aquatic gastropod mollusc in the family Ampullariidae (apple snails).
+It is the only species in the genus Afropomus.
 Afropomus is the type genus of the subfamily Afropominae.

 Based on the anatomy, mainly that of the reproductive system, Afropomus appears to be a primitive genus within the Ampullariidae.
 This basal position of Afropomus within Ampullariidae has also been confirmed by molecular phylogeny.